notquiteresearch/notquiteresearch.github.io/_posts/2019-01-26-first-post.md

 categories: jekyll pixyll
 ---

+### The context

+[Debate](https://www.bbc.com/news/uk-politics-50303512) continues on about whether this upcoming general election will be an election on Brexit.

+If Brexit is the defining issue of the upcoming general election, we might expect to see significant number of voters who didn't participate in the first referendum and *would* participate in a hypothetical second referendum.

 ### The question

 Which of the following best describes your attitude towards a second referendum on Brexit?

+### The results

 - I voted last time and will vote again
 - I voted last time but won't this time